microsoft/DesktopBridgeToUWP-Samples/Samples/WPFasShareTarget/README.md

 AppxManifest
 ------------

-The structure of our manifest looks very similar to the [VB6withXaml sample] (https://github.com/Microsoft/DesktopBridgeToUWP-Samples/tree/master/Samples/VB6withXaml).
+The structure of our [AppxManifest.xml] () looks very similar to the [VB6withXaml sample] (https://github.com/Microsoft/DesktopBridgeToUWP-Samples/tree/master/Samples/VB6withXaml).
 In fact, our sharing UI is also XAML.
 The only difference here is that we are declaring the ‘windows.shareTarget’ extension instead of protocol activation, to let the system know we want to activate if the user is sharing the specified data type and selects our app as the sharing target.

 Build/Deploy and Run the sample
 -------------------------------